amro-kamal/Plant-App/README.md

 **After you click the 'CLASSIFY THE DISEASE' you just need to wait for few seconds to recive:**
 - [x] Detailed description about the detected disease and its symptoms.
 - [x] How to treat the disease.
-- [x] Images showing the some affected leaves.
+- [x] Images showing some affected leaves.

 If no disease is detected you will see the text message telling you that the leaf is healthy.